Is Wine Gluten Free? Celiac Safety Guide

 3. Verify flavored products — Added ingredients may contain gluten

-4. Cooking wine is safe — Just check for seasoning additives
+4. Cooking wine is fine — Just check for seasoning additives

-5. Enjoy without anxiety — Wine is one of the easy wins for celiac patients
+5. Enjoy without anxiety — Wine is one of the genuinely celiac-safe alcoholic beverages

-Unlike beer, plain wine is naturally gluten-free at the ingredient level.
-The product itself is not a gluten concern — the risks come from flavored wines, wine coolers, and cross-contact in restaurant settings where shared surfaces or garnishes may introduce gluten.
+Unlike beer, plain wine is celiac-safe at the ingredient level.
+The actual risks are flavored wines, wine coolers, and cross-contact in restaurant settings where shared surfaces or garnishes may introduce gluten.

 Sources